red-hat-storage/ocs-operator/docs/design/metrics-exporter.md

   phase: Ready
 ```

-Name field will be added to label so that the users can uniquely identify the metrics and corelate to historical data.
+Name field will be added to label so that the users can uniquely identify the metrics and correlate to historical data.
 Being an ID, it is unbounded and can have high cardinality.

 Namespace field can have many values depending on the number of namespaces in the cluster.
 To limit this value, only `openshift-storage` will be used by default and users can enable watching more namespaces using flags.